-Our “whole church training” for volunteers is a very popular course, we are now booked up every Saturday until the end of November 2019.
+Our “Whole Church Essential Awareness Training” for children, young people and vulnerable adults at risk is a very popular course for church volunteers.
+We are now booked up every Saturday until the end of March 2020.
 Should you want whole church training for 2020 we advise that you book with us as soon as you can.

 We provide a range of standard courses covering the most common safeguarding requirements.
 We deliver these in various ways:

 - Delivery to a whole team (or teams) within a local church or faith-based organisation

 - Delivery to a group of churches/ organisations who combine the teams for cost effectiveness

 - Attendance at one of our courses that can be purchased on a “per seat” basis

 Where courses are delivered to a church/organisation or group of churches/organisations, we will tailor the course to ensure it is meeting the needs of those who attend.
 Courses can be tailored in various ways, for example:

 - Focus on specific age groups